 Patrons have the right to request a Board review of any suspension that exceeds thirty days as outlined in the suspension notice.

 The Board of Trustees decision is final.

 Repeated offenses by a minor will result in notification of the parent/guardian.

-The Library Director or his/her designee reserves the right to require a meeting with the patron whose privileges have been limited or revoked to review this Code of Conduct Policy before his/her privileges may be reinstated.
+The Library Director or their designee reserves the right to require a meeting with the patron whose privileges have been limited or revoked to review this Code of Conduct Policy before their privileges may be reinstated.

 Read the Code of Conduct Policy Addendum.

 Approved by the Board of Trustees: October 21, 2022